-Carina Bañuelos-Harrison, Assistant Manager
+Carina Bañuelos-Harrison, Manager

-Liz Edwards, Teaching Production Assistant
+Liz Edwards, Teaching Production Coordinator

 Since graduating from the University of Denver with a degree in cognitive neuroscience and subsequently pursuing several years of art training, Liz has worked as a freelance artist and scientific illustrator, specializing in charcoal, graphite and colored pencil works.
 Liz’s driving passions center around utilizing art and communication to make the scientific world an accessible and inclusive space for all people, and Liz is excited to bring these passions into the School of Botanical Art & Illustration.